nrinaudo/scala-best-practices/src/main/mdoc/_definitions/adt.md

 `Foo` aggregates two [`Boolean`] values.

-It's called a _product_ type because we can compute its arity (the number of values it can possibly have) by calculating the product of the types that compose it.
+It's called a _product_ type because we can compute its cardinality (the number of values it can possibly have) by calculating the product of the types that compose it.

-Here, [`Boolean`] has an arity of 2 (it can only contain either `true` or `false`), and thus `Foo` must have an arity of 4.
+Here, [`Boolean`] has an cardinality of 2 (it can only contain either `true` or `false`), and thus `Foo` must have an cardinality of 4.
 Indeed:
 * `Foo(true, true)`
 * `Foo(true, false)`
 * `Foo(false, true)`